-National regulations are central to this, as Radmin is headquartered in Russia—where the government may arbitrarily request user data at any time.
-The Russian regime isn’t known to be privacy-friendly.
-That might give individuals and corporations pause:
+National regulations are central to this, as the Famatech team is headquartered in Russia—where the government may arbitrarily request user data at any time.
+However, Radmin VPN belongs to FamaTech Corp which is a BVI company and follows its laws.

 Conversely, a significant selling point for many competing providers, has been their no-logging policies.
 While the developers haven’t engaged in anything nefarious (to our knowledge), the service maintains no such policy.
 That’s something to keep in mind.
 Other Radmin VPN reviews state the same.